 Second Home: A second home in Desert Mountain primarily serves as a personal retreat, offering a sanctuary away from the hustle and bustle of daily life.
 Whether it's a cozy cabin nestled in the foothills or a luxurious villa overlooking the breathtaking desert vistas, second homes are intended for personal enjoyment and relaxation.

-In contrast, an investment property is acquired primarily for generating income and building wealth.
+Investment Property: In contrast, an investment property is acquired primarily for generating income and building wealth.
 These properties, ranging from vacation rentals to multi-unit residential complexes, are viewed as financial assets designed to yield returns through rental income, appreciation, or both.

 2. Financial Considerations